blankoworld/makefly/README.md

   * POSTDIR_NAME: The name you want to be displayed in URL when a user go to post list.
 For an example, if you set it to "myposts": http://makefly.e-mergence.org/myposts/ will display all you posts.
 This is useful for others languages.
   * TAGDIR_NAME: Same behaviour as POSTDIR_NAME, but for tags.
 Change it to "mytags" for an example, and you will have URLs like this: http://makefly.e-mergence.org/mytags/ to display tag list.
   * THEME: Name of the theme you want to be used.
 All themes are available in **template** directory.
 Each theme have its own directory.
 For an example, "default" theme have its **template/default** directory.
+  * BACKUPDIR: Name of directory where *backup* command will save all files.

 ## Publish result to the web